KHAEntertainment/graphrag-with-sqlite_vec-ts-vercel-ai-sdk/docs/EMBEDDING-USAGE.md

 # Embedding Integration Guide

+**Status:** ✅ Fully Implemented (Phase 3 Complete - October 28, 2025)

 ## Overview

 This guide shows how to use the embedding functionality alongside the knowledge graph for semantic search capabilities.
+Embeddings are now a **required** component of the GraphRAG system, integrated via sqlite-vec for persistent vector storage and similarity search.

 ## Installation